mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 - **Result**: Filled in the gaps we discovered on the last release.
 - **Grade**: A

 Our March TinyPilot Pro release was the first where [I didn't perform any release tasks directly](/retrospectives/2024/03/#it-turns-out-we-have-a-25-step-release-process).
-The release went smoothly, but there were points during the process where the next steps were unclear.
+The release went smoothly, but there were points during the process where the next steps were unclear to the team.

 I held postmortems with the dev and support engineering teams to gather feedback about the release.
 Those meetings generated a lot of useful feedback about the process, and we've revised our internal documentation and playbooks to address the hiccups we ran into.